 It’s no hidden secret that drafting a commercial lease needs efforts, time and money.
 The procedure is tough and laborious.
 Once negotiating lease costs ends, the lease is formulated and signed by landlord and tenant.
 The tenant takes possession of the premises.
 Improvements are made, and tenant opens for business.Wise outsourcing can provide a number of long-term benefits like controlling capital costs, increasing efficiency and reduced labor costs.
 A good outsourcing firm has the resources to start a project right away.
 Handling the same project in-house might involve taking weeks or months to hire the right people, train them, and provide the support they need.

 The next step is tenant and landlord get the lease abstracted and enter it into their individual trackers.
 The landlord bills rent, and other charges and tenant pays.
 The landlord’s accountant reconciles CAM, property taxes, operating expenses and insurance if there is a provision for the same.
 Tenant shall pay the reconciliation invoices within the stipulated time frame.
 There may be escalation of expenses based on CPI and same shall be billed by landlord to tenant.
-Tenant pays the increased amount, too and it continues till the lease expires.
+Tenant pays the increased amount, too and it continues till the lease expires without negotiating lease costs.

 Landlord and tenant usually play a nominal role in day to day administration of lease.
 Once the lease is signed, it is given to someone who isn’t knowledgeable enough to effectually understand the lease or is aware about the original intent of the deal.
 It is very important that all the information in the lease document is correctly entered into the software system used by the landlord.
 A commercial lease agreement comprises numbers that are well defined, however, legal terms can be confusing for a layman going through the lease document after lease commencement and negotiating lease costs can prove to be a tough task.

 While reconciling the lease expenses like property taxes, operating expenses, insurance, the landlord’s accountant usually groups the expenses for each individual property, decides which tenants needs to be billed for each group and generates the reconciliation invoices.
 Considering the huge volume of leases managed by landlord, it is just not practicable for a person to calculate the pass-through expenses for each lease individually.
 The outcome is an annual reconciliation which is considered to be accurate thus giving rise to the possibility that a tenant who negotiated for certain inclusions and exclusions in the lease, is not paying exactly what was initially negotiated for, and can lead to huge financial discrepancies.